Derek Lyng: Senior

 On 9 December 2013, Lyng was appointed as a selector with the Kilkenny senior team under Brian Cody.
 He captured his first silverware as a selector on 4 May 2014 when Kilkenny defeated Tipperary by 2–25 to 1–27 to win the National League title.
 On 6 July 2014, Lyng was on the sideline when Kilkenny won the Leinster Championship following a 0–24 to 1–09 defeat of Dublin in the Leinster final.
 Following a 3–22 to 1–28 draw with Tipperary in the All-Ireland final on 7 September 2014, Lyng's side went on to win the title after a 2–17 to 2–14 victory in the replay on 27 September 2014.

 Lyng won a second successive Leinster Championship as a selector on 5 July 2015 following Kilkenny's 1–25 to 2–15 defeat of Galway in the final.
 On 6 September 2015, he was again on the sideline for the All-Ireland final against Galway.
 Lyng ended the game with a second All-Ireland title as a selector following the 1–22 to 1–18 victory.

 Lyng helped guide Kilkennny to a third successive Leinster Championship on 3 July 2016 following a 1–26 to 0–22 defeat of Galway in the final.
 On 4 September 2016, he saw his side suffer a 2–29 to 2–20 defeat by Tipperary in the All-Ireland final.

 On 8 April 2018, Lyng secured his second National League title as a selector following Kilkenny's 2–23 to 2–17 defeat of Tipperary in the final.
 His side failed to retain the Leinster Championship for the fourth successive year following a 1–28 to 3–15 defeat by Galway in a final replay.

 On 30 June 2019, Lyng was on the sideline when Kilkenny suffered a 1–23 to 0–23 defeat by Wexford in the Leinster final.

 On 4 August 2022, Lyng was appointed manager of the Kilkenny senior hurling team.

 David Herity endorsed Lyng's appointment as Brian Cody's successor, telling Off the Ball AM that Lyng would be a different type of manager: "Derek would be nothing like Brian...
 Derek was always seen as one of the lads in the dressing room Brian approached before a match and gave a dig to and said, 'right get these lads going'.
 He was that kind of lad, along with a Noel Hickey or Henry [Shefflin].
 He would have ticked a few boxes in what Brian Cody would look for in a player and leader.
 When Derek came in [as a selector], he was slightly the yin to the yang.
 James McGarry and Brian Cody would be similar enough in personality, stand-offish.
 They wouldn't show a massive amount of emotion or talk to players in that sense.
 Derek Lyng would've been the more friendly type".

+On 3 June 2026, Lyng stepped down as Kilkenny senior hurling manager after four years in charge.